Los Angeles FC: History

+Founding and inaugural season (2014–2018)

+The founding

-On October 30, 2014, Major League Soccer awarded a new expansion team to Los Angeles.
+Los Angeles FC was founded on October 30, 2014, as a result of Major League Soccer (MLS) awarding a new expansion team to Los Angeles after the complete dissolution of Chivas USA.
 On September 15, 2015, the club announced that Los Angeles Football Club, which had previously been used as a placeholder name for the club, would be the official team name.
 Henry Nguyen, Los Angeles FC's principal owner at the time, hinted at this possibility shortly after the club was announced in describing the name as "timeless".

 LAFC announced Bob Bradley as its head coach in July 2017, joining general director John Thorrington in a search for players.
 Mexican forward Carlos Vela was signed as the club's first designated player on August 11, 2017.

+Inaugural 2018 season

 On March 4, 2018, LAFC played its first MLS game, a 1–0 win against Seattle Sounders FC at CenturyLink Field in Seattle.
-LAFC designated player Diego Rossi scored the club's first-ever competitive goal in the 11th minute, assisted by Vela.
+LAFC designated player Diego Rossi scored the club's first competitive goal in the 11th minute, assisted by Vela.
+LAFC suffered its first MLS loss on March 31 against the LA Galaxy, losing 4–3 to their crosstown rivals in the inaugural edition of "El Tráfico".

-On March 31, 2018, LAFC suffered its first MLS loss, giving up a 3–0 lead to lose 4–3 to LA Galaxy in the MLS debut of Zlatan Ibrahimović.
-LAFC was the second team ever to lose an MLS game after leading 3–0 during the match.
 Despite the loss, LAFC won 4 of the 6 games on their road trip to start the season, becoming the first team to earn 12 points from a season opening road trip of 6 games or more.
 They finished the season with 7 road wins which is the most for an expansion team in the post-shootout era.

 LAFC accomplished the best regular season for an MLS expansion team, earning 57 points.
-The total surpassed the 56 picked up the 1998 Chicago Fire, also coached by Bob Bradley, as well as the post-shootout era record of 55 set in 2017 by Atlanta United.
+The total surpassed the 56 picked up by the 1998 Chicago Fire, also coached by Bob Bradley, as well as the post-shootout era record of 55 set in 2017 by Atlanta United FC.
 LAFC's seven road wins also tied for the most ever by an expansion team in the pre or post shootout-era with the '98 Fire who had two road wins come via the shootout.
 They finished second all-time in goals scored by an expansion team in a season, with 68, just behind Atlanta's 70.

 On October 6, 2018, LAFC clinched its first playoff spot after a 3–0 victory against the Colorado Rapids finishing third in the West, but were knocked out at home in the first round in a 3–2 loss to sixth-place Real Salt Lake.